Marie Osmond Sends Birthday Wishes To Daughter Brianna: ‘You’re An Angel’

 — Marie Osmond (@marieosmond) May 28, 2019

 Maude endured a health scare shortly after her birth.
-She remained in the hospital for a brief period of time in the NICU.
-The hospital she was provided care for belonged to the Children’s Miracle Network.
+She remained in the hospital’s NICU for a brief period of time.
+The hospital where she was received care is a part of the Children’s Miracle Network.

 View this post on Instagram